criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/4-normalized-estimator.md

 # Two ideas to go further

 We observed that we cannot get a low variance unbiased estimator for what happens when applying $\pi_{test}$, because we do not have enough data on some of the actions it selects.
 So what we do ?
-We would like to propose two view points here:
+We would like to propose two viewpoints here:
- - we can make an hypothesis on the average reward of those unobserved actions
+ - we can make a hypothesis on the average reward of those unobserved actions
  - or we can replace $\pi_{test}$ by an approximate policy $\pi_{test'}$ which should be as similar to $\pi_{test}$ as possible while staying close enough from $\pi_0$ to keep low importance weights.

 Interestingly enough, both ideas may lead to the same estimator.